What to Avoid During a Home Purchase

 Don't take your accounts to a new bank or move around your finances.
 Your lender will require you to produce recent bank statements on all of your accounts: savings, checking, money market, and other assets.
 In order to avoid fraud, lenders want to see clear documentation of how you earn your living and where additional money comes from.
 Switching banks or moving money elsewhere - even if its just to consolidate funds - could hinder the review of your funds.

-Don't give funds directly to your seller (usually in the case of of "for sale by owner") to be considered a "good faith" deposit.
-Until the sale is complete, any good faith money remains yours.
-The good faith money is to go toward your expenses upon closing; some FSBO sellers might not understand this.
-Find a lawyer or other neutral person who is able to hang on to the funds or place them in a trust account until closing.
-The disposition of earnest money, in the case of a failed transaction, should be included in the contract with the seller.
+Don't give cash directly to your seller (generally in the case of of "for sale by owner") for earnest money.
+Until the completion of the deal, any good faith deposit actually belongs to you.
+Your seller may not realize that your good faith money is to be applied to your expenses at closing.
+An attorney or other type of neutral party can hold onto your funds, or you may put them temporarily into a trust account until closing.
+The disposition of earnest funds, in the case of a failed transaction, should be documented in the contract with your seller.

 My FL Home Loans, Inc. can answer questions about these "Don'ts" and many others.
 Give us a call: (727) 743-1620.